Treatment Center Call us today There is hope

 Dual diagnosis requires treatment that is specifically geared toward the co-occurring conditions.
 This means if you suspect you have co-occurring disorders, your treatment facility should reflect that need for dual diagnosis treatment.
 Many facilities don’t offer the ability to treat two simultaneous disorders in one treatment plan.
-At Agape, you can build a treatment plan that includes the most effective methods for treating addiction and co-occurring disorders.
+At Agape, you can build a treatment plan within any of our addiction treatment programs that includes the most effective methods for treating addiction and co-occurring disorders.

 A dual diagnosis is a situation or condition where you will have both an alcohol use disorder or substance use disorder, as well as another mental health concern.
-In some cases, alcoholism or substance use disorder is the result of self-medicating undiagnosed mental illness.
+In some cases, alcoholism or drug addiction is the result of self-medicating undiagnosed mental illness.

 Sometimes, these mental illnesses are incredibly significant.
 This often results in the patient trying to self-medicate the symptoms of: